Daher al-Umar: Confrontations and respite with Damascus

-In September 1742, Sulayman Pasha besieged Tiberias for ninety days, with unprecedented orders from Constantinople to execute Zahir.
-(Note: Previous imperial orders to Damascus had only called for "punishing" Zahir.)
+In September 1742, Sulayman Pasha besieged Tiberias for ninety days, with unprecedented orders from Constantinople to execute Daher.
+(Note: Previous imperial orders to Damascus had only called for "punishing" Daher.)
 The latter proclaimed his loyalty to the Ottoman sultan, but failed to sway Sulayman Pasha during ensuing negotiations.
-When Sulayman Pasha lifted the siege to lead the Hajj caravan, Zahir marshaled French mercantile partners in Acre and Jewish allies in Tiberias to lobby the authorities in Constantinople.
-His efforts to sway the government failed and Sulayman Pasha resumed the operation after his return to Damascus in July 1743.
-He died suddenly in August on the outskirts of Tiberias, and Zahir used the opportunity to assault his camp and capture its weapons and goods.
+Sulayman Pasha resumed the operation after his return to Damascus from the Hajj in July 1743.
+He died suddenly in August on the outskirts of Tiberias, and Daher raided his camp.
+Sulayman Pasha's successor, his nephew As'ad Pasha al-Azm, did not act against Daher.
+(Note: Ibn al-Falaqinsi, the defterdar (treasurer) of Damascus under As'ad Pasha al-Azm, formally made peace with Daher in the governor's name in 1743.
+Daher then sent As'ad Pasha and Ibn al-Falaqinsi expensive gifts.)
+The following fourteen years were characterized by peace between Daher and Damascus, partly because As'ad Pasha was dissuaded by his uncle's unsuccessful experience and preoccupied with domestic affairs.

-Sulayman Pasha's successor, his nephew As'ad Pasha al-Azm, relented from further action against Zahir.
-(Note: Ibn al-Falaqinsi, the defterdar (treasurer) of Damascus under As'ad Pasha al-Azm, formally made peace with Zahir in the governor's name in 1743.
-Zahir then sent As'ad Pasha and Ibn al-Falaqinsi expensive gifts.)
-The following fourteen years were characterized by peace between Zahir and Damascus, partly because As'ad Pasha was dissuaded by his brother's unsuccessful experience and preoccupied with domestic affairs.
 In late 1757, the Banu Sakhr and Sardiyya tribes launched an assault on the Hajj caravan on its return to Syria.
-Thousands of Muslim pilgrims were killed in the raid, including Sultan Osman III's sister.
+Thousands of Muslim pilgrims were killed, including Sultan Osman III's sister.
 The attack shocked the government, and discredited the governor of Damascus, Husayn Pasha ibn Makki, for failing to ward off the Bedouin.
-Husayn Pasha had replaced As'ad Pasha, and among his priorities were subduing Zahir.
-He lodged a complaint to the imperial government alleging Zahir's involvement in the raid.
-(Note: While Zahir and the Zaydans were not involved in the Hajj caravan raid, he had friendly ties with the Sardiyya, the tribe of his mother and one of his wives, and he allowed the Bedouins to sell goods looted from the caravan in his domains following the attack.)
-Zahir denied the allegation and pressed for an investigation into the assault.
+Husayn Pasha had replaced As'ad Pasha, and among his priorities were subduing Daher.
+He lodged a complaint to the imperial government alleging Daher's involvement in the raid.
+(Note: While Daher and the Zayadina were not involved in the Hajj caravan raid, he had friendly ties with the Sardiyya, the tribe of his mother and one of his wives, and he allowed the Bedouins to sell goods looted from the caravan in his domains following the attack.)
+Daher denied this and pressed for an investigation into the assault.
 To earn the government's favor, he purchased the looted goods of the caravan from the Bedouin, including the decorated banners representing the Islamic prophet Muhammad and the sovereignty of the sultan, and restored them to Sultan Mustafa III (Osman III had died on 30 October).
-Husayn Pasha was replaced by Uthman Pasha al-Kurji in 1760.